MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 therefore would be preferable for clients implementing this specification to use.

-Note that SVCB AliasForm RRs do not alias to RR types other than address records (AAAA and A), CNAMEs, and ServiceForm SVCB records.
+SVCB and SVCB-compatible record types use Alias Mode only within the type.
-For example, an AliasForm SVCB record does not alias to an HTTPS RR, nor vice-versa.
+For example, an SVCB record cannot alias to an HTTPS record, nor vice-versa.

-## SVCB records: ServiceForm
+## SVCB records: Service Mode

+In Service Mode, the
-When SvcRecordType is the ServiceForm, the combination of SvcDomainName and SvcFieldValue parameters within each resource record associates an alternative service location with its connection parameters.
+Target and Dictionary within each resource record associate an alternative service location with its connection parameters.

-Each protocol scheme that uses SVCB MUST define a protocol mapping that explains how SvcFieldValues are applied for connections of that scheme.
+Each protocol scheme that uses SVCB MUST define a protocol mapping that explains how Dictionaries are applied for connections of that scheme.
-Unless specified otherwise by the protocol mapping, clients MUST ignore SvcFieldValue parameters that they do not recognize.
+Unless specified otherwise by the protocol mapping, clients MUST ignore Dictionary parameters that they do not recognize.

-### Special handling of "." for SvcDomainName in ServiceForm {#svcdomainnamedot}
+### Special handling of "." for Target in Service Mode {#Targetdot}

-For ServiceForm SVCB RRs, if SvcDomainName has the value "." (represented in the wire format as a zero-length label), then the owner name of this record MUST be used as the effective SvcDomainName.
+In Service Mode, if Target has the value "."  (represented in the wire format as a zero-length label), then the owner name of this record MUST be used as the effective SvcDomainName.
+(In Alias Mode, Target MUST NOT have this value.)

-For example, in the following example "svc2.example.net" is the effective SvcDomainName:
+For example, in the following example "svc2.example.net" is the effective Target:

     www.example.com.
 7200  IN HTTPS 0 svc.example.net.
     svc.example.net.
 7200  IN CNAME    svc2.example.net.